Rank-stability of polynomial equations: Introduction

 for all $1\le i\le r$.
 Scalar monomials participating in $P_i$ are interpreted as scalar $n\times n$ matrices in $P_i(\vec{B})$.
-For emphasis, we might say that $\vec{B}$ is an \textbf{exact solution} of the system, in contrast to an approximate solution (or approximate representation) which is at the heart of the following main definition of the paper:
+For emphasis, we sometimes say that $\vec{B}$ is an \textbf{exact solution} of the system, in contrast to an approximate solution (or approximate representation) that is at the heart of the following definition, which is the algebraic counterpart of group rank-stability defined in \cite{ElekGrabowski21}.